Streampunk/beamengine/README.md

     https://production.news.zbc.tv/beams/newswatch_2019031/stream_1/frame_7200.raw

-All payload data has content type `application/octet-stream` even if the payload may have another valid MIME type, such as the payloads produced by the `png` codec could have MIME type `image/png`.
 Data payloads can be retrieved with GET and created or updated with PUT.
+Even if a payload has a specific MIME type, all payload data sent to or from a beam engine has content type `application/octet-stream`.
+For example, the payloads produced by the `png` codec could have MIME type `image/png` but beam engine uses the general type.

 If the payload data is not available for whatever reason, a `404 - Not Found` status response is created.
 This is case even if the payload was once cached and has now longer available from the cache where, arguably, a `410 - Gone` might have been more appropriate.
 This is because it is possible that the payload for a given element might be cached again in the future - it has not been permanently removed - so requesting the element again is not unreasonable behaviour for a client.